 The main objective of the course is to understand the structural and functional concepts characterising neuronal networks.
 The course covers the following topics: Membrane characteristics of neurons.
 The action potential.
 The synaptic transmission.
 Synaptic plasticity.
 Techniques applied in electrophysiology.
 Motor control by the spinal cord: reflexes and locomotion.
 Descending supraspinal motor control.
 Voluntary and involuntary movements.
 Role of the cerebellum in motor coordination.
 Brain-machine interfaces.
 Receptors in the olphactory epithelium.
-Neuronal networks and function of the olphactory bulb.
-Structure of retina.
-Visual information processing in the retina, thalamus, and the visual cortex (demonstration of electrophysiological recordings from the visual cortex).
+Neuronal networks and function of the Structure of retina.
+Visual information processing in the retina, olphactory bulb. thalamus, and the visual cortex (demonstration of electrophysiological recordings from the visual cortex).
 The receptive field.
 Detection of movement, colour and contour.
 Function of the auditory cortex (demonstration of electrophysiological recordings from the auditory cortex).
 Thalamocortical neuronal networks.
 Information processing in the thalamus.
 EEG.
 Neuronal connections of the hippocampus.
 Neuronal communication in the hippocampus.
 Role of the principal neurons and the inhibitory interneurons.
 Feedback and feed-forward inhibition.
 Theta activity: mechanism and function.
 The binding problem: role of gamma oscillation.
 Molecular mechanism of memory.
 Learning at cellular and network levels.
 Behavioural aspects of learning and memory.
 Computational modelling of neuronal networks.
 Localization of cognitive processes in the brain.
 Functional brain mapping.
 Functional imaging methods (video demonstration of functional imaging techniques; PET, fMRI).
 Symptoms of neurological diseases.
 Pathomechanism of epilepsy.
 Anxiety and depression.
 Neurosurgery.
 The hypothalamichypophyseal-peripheral gland system.
 The magno- and parvocellular system.
 Regulation of adaptation and metabolism.
 Neurobiology of reproduction.

-Introduction to Lab-on-a-chip Devices
+INTRODUCTION TO LAB-ON-A-CHIP DEVICES (P-ITLAB-0045)

-P-ITLAB-0045
+Recommended study level

-Recommended level of study BSc
+Semester

-Semester Autumn
+Number of classes (lecture/practice/lab)

-Number of classes (lecture/practice/lab) 2/ 0 /2 hours/week
+ECTS credit value

-Course credit 4 credits
+Final evaluation

-Final evaluation Exam
+Responsible lecturer

-Responsible lecturer Dr. Laki András József
+BSc / MSc Autumn 2/ 0 /2 hours/week 4 credits Exam Dr. Laki András József